sameersbn/docker-gitlab/docs/container_registry.md

 GitLab needs a certificate ("auth token") to talk to the registry API.
 The tokens must be provided in the `/certs` directory of your container.
-You could use an existing domain ceritificate or create your own with a very long lifetime like this:
+You could use an existing domain certificate or create your own with a very long lifetime like this:

 ```bash